Social listening terms, defined clearly.

 What is social listening?

-The practice of capturing, analyzing and interpreting public digital conversation to inform business decisions.
-What it includes, what it doesn't include, and how it differs from monitoring.
+Capturing, analyzing and interpreting public digital conversation to drive business decisions, not vanity metrics.
+What it covers, what it doesn't, and how it differs from plain monitoring.

-Monitoring mentions isn't the same as interpreting conversation.
-Comparison table across 8 dimensions: output, depth, audience, analysis layer and more.
+Counting mentions isn't interpreting conversation.
+A side-by-side across 8 dimensions: output, depth, audience, the analysis layer and what each one actually tells leadership.

-See comparison →What is Share of Voice (SoV)?
+See the comparison →What is Share of Voice (SoV)?

 Sentiment analysis